- Spain is a popular study abroad destination for students worldwide due to its laid-back lifestyle, great weather, and

 - Spain is an affordable place to study, no matter which city you choose.

-Spain, a southernmost, mostly Castiliano-speaking country, lures approximately 26,300 American students each year -- and for good reason.
-Its dynamic cities erupt with inimitable culture, gothic architecture, intoxicating flavors in foods and an array of abroad programs characterized by intensive language learning opportunities.
+Spain, a southernmost, mostly Castilian Spanish-speaking country, lures approximately thousands of international students each year -- and for good reason.
+Its dynamic cities erupt with inimitable culture, gothic architecture, intoxicating flavors in foods, and an array of abroad programs characterized by intensive language learning opportunities.

-But given the country’s diversity, how do you choose where to spend a semester?
+But given the country’s diversity, how will you choose where to spend a semester?
 This list of the best cities for studying abroad in Spain should treat your justified case of decidophobia.

 The capital of Andalucía and home to the ornate Alcázar castle complex, the Plaza de Espana, the 18th-century Plaza de Toros de la Maestranza bullring and the Gothic Seville Cathedral, Seville is a mecca of well-preserved Spanish culture.
 It also claims the roots of the national Flamenco dance.

 For students, it’s a more wallet-friendly alternative to cities like Madrid and Barcelona, but it still vaunts traditional gastronomic experiences and over 4,000 bars -- the most bars per capita of any European city!
 The city earned the coveted top spot on Lonely Planet’s Best in Travel 2018 list, perhaps because of the churros alone.